Skip to main content

 • This setting controls if the allocation is set as tentative or confirmed in Float

 If budgets have not been generated in Karbon due to create tasks & budget settings being later than work creation settings within the repeat schedule, but other conditions match, automatic allocations will not generate.
-On a daily basis the integration will search for new budget estimates and if all conditions match automatic allocations will be generated at that time.
+Once the budget lines are created, if conditions still match allocations will be created in Float.

 7. Project Budget